Leslie Arliss: 1950s films

 Arliss prepared a sequel to his greatest success, The Wicked Lady's Daughter, but it was not made.
 Instead he wrote and directed The Woman's Angle (1952), which was a commercial disappointment.

 He directed some comedies, Miss Tulip Stays the Night (1955) and See How They Run (1955) (which he also wrote).

 He did a number of short films in the mid/late 1950s, two of which, Dearth of a Salesman and Insomnia Is Good for You (both 1957), featured Peter Sellers.
 The films, long believed lost, were rediscovered around 2013.

 He later directed several series of television programmes such as Douglas Fairbanks Jr. Presents (1954), Sailor of Fortune (1955) The Buccaneers (1956), The New Adventures of Charlie Chan (1957–58), The Invisible Man (1958) and The Forest Rangers (1963).

 Final Years

 Arliss died in his home on the English Channel Island of Jersey.

-In 1928 he married Dorothy Gordon Cumming (d 1986).
+In 1928 he married Dorothy Gordon Cumming (died 1986).
 His survivors include a daughter.